jim0607/Leetcode/README.md

 ### [Trie](Union-Find-and-Trie.py)
 - [0208.
 Implement Trie (Prefix Tree)](Solutions/0208.Implement-Trie-(Prefix-Tree).py) (!!M) <br>
-Firstly we need to define a TrieNode class, a TrieNode class hs two properties: 1. self.child = collections.defaultdict(TrieNode)  # use a defaultdict, key is char, value is trieNode.
-2. self.isEnd = False   # return True if it is the end of the Trie.
+Firstly we need to define a TrieNode class, a TrieNode class hs two properties: 1. self.child = collections.defaultdict(TrieNode)  # use a defaultdict, key is char, value is TrieNode corresponding to the char.
+2. self.isEnd = False   # return True if reached the end of the Trie.
 Then implement 3 methods: insert(word), search(word), startWith(prefix)
 - [0211.
 Add and Search Word - Data structure design](Solutions/0211.Add-and-Search-Word-Data-structure-design.py) (!!M) <br>
 addWord mehtod is the same as 208 insert method.
 But search mehtod is a little different than search method in 208, cuz "." is a wildcard that can represent any char.
 So we use a queue to store (currNode, idx), then append layer by layer.
 - [0212.
 Word Search II](Solutions/0212.Word-Search-II.py) (!!M) <br>
 The capability of finding matching prefix is where the data structure called Trie would shine, comparing the hashset data structure.
-Not only can Trie tell the membership of a word, but also it can instantly find the words that share a given prefix.
+Not only can Trie tell the membership of a word, but also it can instantly find the words that share a given prefix. 打印所有路径所以用Trie + Backtracking DFS
-The official solution is great.

-Boggle game (lintcode)

 # [Breadth First Search](/Breadth-First-Search.py)